serock/dividend-reformulater/README.md

 2. calculate the amount of dividend income from foreign sources, and
 3. understand how values, like *Total ordinary dividends*, on Form 1099-DIV are calculated.

-The `dividend-reformulater` app might be useful to those investors who have a brokerage account and file federal and state income taxes in the United States.
 The consolidated 1099 PDFs that may be compatible with the app have pages with a **Detail for Dividends and Distributions** header and, optionally, pages with a **Mutual Fund and UIT Supplemental Information** header.
 Multiple brokerage firms use this format.